 If you've got the budget for Canva or Adobe Express, Pixlr probably isn't the tool for you.
 But I can't help but be charmed by it—rough edges and all—and it's the best bang-for-your-buck graphic design tool I've tested.

-Pixlr pricing: Free for 3 saves per day and limited AI use; from $1.99/month for an ad-free experience or $7.99 for full library of templates, fonts and other graphic elements, and 1,000 AI credits.
+Pixlr pricing: Free for 3 saves per day and limited AI use; from $1.99/month (billed monthly) for the Plus plan which includes an ad-free experience and 80 AI credits/month.

 The best Canva alternative for photos and collages